xavierjd/DessertApp/README.md

 # Version 1.0

-This dessert App use of [MealsDB](https://themealdb.com/api.php) to display the best world's desserts recipes
+This dessert App use [MealsDB](https://themealdb.com/api.php) API to display the best world's desserts recipes

 These are some the key features that this App benefits
 - ✅ SwiftUI